$\mathbf{S^2LM}$: Towards Semantic Steganography via Large Language Models: Supplementary Experiments

+We use a lightweight language model ($\leq 1B$), which runs efficiently on edge devices such as mobile phones.
+After applying 8-bit quantization, its memory usage of the $\mathrm{S^2LM}$-Qwen2.5-0.5B is \textbf{below 200 MB}, making the entire framework both practical and scalable.
+As shown in the table below, the 8-bit quantized version of $\mathrm{S^2LM}$-Qwen2.5-0.5B processes the IVT-L dataset effectively \textbf{without any quantization-aware training}, with GPU memory usage of \textbf{less than 2 GB} during inference.

-\section{Experiments on Generative Message}
+\subsection{Experiments on Generative Message}

 To further assess the ability of our $\mathrm{S^2LM}$, we construct a new dataset named IVT\textsuperscript{G}, which is entirely synthesized by the LLM.
-Specifically, we leverage the DeepSeek \cite{deepseek2024} API to generate the textual content, as illustrated in Appendix Section \ref{apx:code}.
+Specifically, we leverage the DeepSeek \cite{deepseek2024} API to generate the textual content.
 Similar to the original IVT dataset, we divide IVT\textsuperscript{G} into three subsets based on the length of the secret text.

 As shown in Table \ref{table:IVT_G}, our model $\mathrm{S^2LM}$ achieves comparable performance on IVT\textsuperscript{G} to its performance on the original IVT dataset.
 This consistency demonstrates the model's ability to generalize to data generated by large language models, further validating the effectiveness of our approach.